PhilipNaudus/simple_site-gh-pages/pages/northern-wei/ballad-of-mulan.md

 After Mulan is reunited with her parents and she has resumed her feminine appearance, her comrades are shocked to discover that she is a woman&mdash;for the twelve years that they fought together, none of them had suspected anything.
 The ballad concludes by commenting, "When a pair of rabbits run side by side, who can distinguish male from female?"

-This final line stands in stark contrast against China's patriarchal culture.
+The final line stands in stark contrast against China's patriarchal culture.
 This seems to support the notion that the *Ballad of Mulan* was written during the era of Northern Wei, when Confucian values temporarily lost their sway over Chinese thought.

 Although most modern historians assume that the *Ballad of Mulan* is a work of fiction, it was not until recent times that the historicity of Mulan began to be questioned.
 Previously, the story of Mulan was assumed to be a real historical event.
 [A memorial dedicated to Mulan during the Yuan dynasty](/pages/yuan/memorial-filial-general) explicitly mentions the *Ballad of Mulan* and cites it as a historical document.
 During the Ming Dynasty, a number of historians became increasingly interested in Mulan's story (see [The Legend of Mulan During the Ming Dynasty](/pages/ming/legend-of-mulan-ming-dynasty)).